top of page

 TeamForge Icon

-A pilot project developed by the SEND Commissioning Team West Sussex County Council and Quest Mentoring.
+A project developed by the SEND Commissioning Team West Sussex County Council and Quest Mentoring.
 It's designed to help young people with Special Educational Needs (SEND), aged 13-18, learn teamwork and life skills in a fun environment.
 Participants will play Valheim, a Viking-themed online game, as part of the project to promote cooperation, problem-solving, and personal growth.
 It's free to take part but has limited spaces.

 About TeamForge